MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Prepare-organizational-data.md

 ms.prod: wpa
 ---

-# Prepare and upload organizational data
+# Prepare organizational data

-This article describes what organizational data is, and gives the steps to help your prepare and upload your organizational data to Workplace Analytics.
+This article describes what organizational data is and gives the steps to help your prepare it for uploading to Workplace Analytics.

 ## About organizational data
 Organizational data is the information about employees that your company provides to use in Workplace Analytics.
 Workplace Analytics combines your organizational data with Office 365 to provide rich, actionable insights into your company’s communication and collaboration trends to help you make more effective business decisions.